cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ## Cosmos Accounts

-At the core of every Cosmos Account, there is a seed, which takes the form of a 12 or 24 words mnemonic.
-From this mnemonic, it is possible to create any number of Cosmos accounts, i.e. pairs of private key and public key.
+At the core of every Cosmos Account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
+From this mnemonic, it is possible to create any number of Cosmos accounts, i.e. pairs of private key/public key.

 ```
      Account 0                         Account 1                         Account 2